OlayinkaPeter/diagnosisAPI/README.md

     $ pip install -r requirements.txt
     ```

-3. Create a PostgreSQL user with the username and password `postgres` and create a database called `cars_api`:
+3. Create a PostgreSQL user with the username and password `postgres` and create a database called `diagnosis_db`:

     ```
     $ createuser --interactive --pwprompt
-    $ createdb cars_api
+    $ createdb diagnosis_db
     ```

 4. Export the required environment variables: